facebookincubator/velox/velox/docs/functions/spark/decimal.rst

 For example,

-The following queries keep accuracy or returns NULL with allow-precision-loss is false:
+The following queries keep accuracy or return NULL when allow-precision-loss is false:

 ::

     select cast('1.1232154' as decimal(38, 7)) + cast('1' as decimal(10, 0)); -- 2.123215
     select cast('9999999999999999999999999999999.2345678' as decimal(38, 7)) + cast('1' as decimal(10, 0)); -- NULL

-And succeed with allow-precision-loss is true:
+These same operations succeed when allow-precision-loss is true:

 ::